-1. Provisions Applicable to All Petitions for Nutrient Content Claims

-The agency is proposing to establish § 101.69 as the general procedural regulation for all types of petitions for nutrient content claims.
-Proposed § 101.69(a) through (!) are general provisions applicable to all such petitions.
-Section § 101.69(a) through (f) address general issues, such as how specific types of information can be incorporated into the patition and set forth standard agency requirements. pertaining to clinical and near linical studies submitted to the agency for review.
-The agency is proposing in § 101.09(g) that the availability for public disclosure of petitions for nutrient content claims will be governed by the provisions of § 10.20[]], the general provision that governs the availability of material submitted to the Dockets Management Branch, such as petitions, comments, and objections.
+1. Provisions Applicable to All Petitions for Nutrient Content Claims provisions applicable to all such petitions.
+Section § 101.69(a) through (f) address general issues, such as how specific types of information can be incorporated into the petition and set forth standard agency requirements pertaining to clinical and near linical studies submitted to the agency for review.
+The agency is proposing in § 101.09(g) that the availability for public disclosure of petitions for nutrient content claims will be governed by the provisions of § 10.20(1), the general provision that governs the availability of material submitted to the Dockets Management Branch, such as petitions, comments, and objections.